 Amundsen-Scott South Pole Station

 The United States scientific research station is located at the South Pole, specifically on the high plateau of Antarctica.
-Administered by the Division of Polar Programs within the National Science Council, the station is used to study the geophysics of the polar regions of the earth.
-Featured are photographs, webcams, statistical data, South Pole news, a historical timeline, and a memorial page.
+It is the southernmost point under the jurisdiction (not sovereignty) of the United States.
+Administered by the Division of Polar Programs within the National Science Council, the station is used to study the geophysics of the earth's polar regions.
+Photographs, webcams, statistical data, South Pole news, a historical timeline, and a memorial page are featured.

 http://www.southpolestation.com/

-Also known as the South Pole, Antarctica is earth’s southernmost continent.
-The site lists countries within the Antarctic, which may be sorted alphabetically, by population, or by square kilometers.
-The location and a map of each is presented, along with its population, capital, currency, and other details, such as harbors and ports, geographical data, weather information, and other demographics.
+Also known as the South Pole, Antarctica is Earth’s southernmost continent.
+The site lists countries in the Antarctic, which may be sorted alphabetically by population or square kilometers.
+The location and a map of each are presented, along with its people, capital, currency, harbors and ports, geographical data, and weather information.
+Antarctica, Bouvet Island, French Southern Territories, Heard and McDonald Islands, South Georgia Island, and South Sandwich Island are included.

 http://countriesantarctica.com/

 Deception Island is an active volcano in the South Shetland Islands, off the Antarctic Peninsula, with barren volcanic slopes, steaming beaches, and glaciers layered with volcanic ash.
-It is one of the only places on earth where a boat can sail directly into the center of an active volcano.
-Its climate, flora, fauna, and volcanic activity are detailed, with information about current activities, news, and a management package.
+It is one of the only places on Earth where a boat can sail directly into the center of an active volcano.
+Its climate, flora, fauna, and volcanic activity are detailed, with information about current activities, news, a management package, and photos showing graffiti on Whalers Bay buildings.

 http://www.deceptionisland.aq/